autocrypt/autocrypt/doc/other-crypto-interop.rst

 Message encryption recommendations
 ----------------------------------

-An Autocrypt-capable agent that also incorporates the OpenPGP "Web of Trust" might already know about a non-Autocrypt public key that it considers to be correctly bound to the recipient e-mail address.
+An Autocrypt-capable MUA that also incorporates the OpenPGP "Web of Trust" might already know about a non-Autocrypt public key that it considers to be correctly bound to the recipient e-mail address.
 It may wish to prefer such a key, and to decide to use for a given